xuanhuixu-isaac/xuanhuixu-isaac.github.io/_publications/2020-11-01-An-asymmetrical-remote-learning-system-for-sharing-anatomy-between-an-HMD-and-a-light-field-display.md

 {% t publication.recommended_citation %}
 ------
-X. Xu, X. Pan, and A. G. Campbell, "ARLS: An asymmetrical remote learning system for sharing anatomy between an HMD and a light field display." <i>26th ACM Symposium on Virtual Reality Software and Technology</i>, 2020, pp. 1-2. doi:https://doi.org/10.1145/3385956.3422095.
+Xuanhui Xu, Xingyu Pan, and Abraham G. Campbell.
+2020.
+ARLS: An asymmetrical remote learning system for sharing anatomy between an HMD and a light field display.
+In Proceedings of the 26th ACM Symposium on Virtual Reality Software and Technology (VRST '20).
+Association for Computing Machinery, New York, NY, USA, Article 43, 1–2. https://doi.org/10.1145/3385956.3422095